neondatabase/website/content/docs/manage/api-keys.md

 ### Revoke an API key with the API

 The following Neon API method revokes the specified API key.
+The `key_id` is a required parameter.
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/API%20Key/revokeApiKey).

 ```text
 DELETE /api_keys/{key_id}